-Also known as the Pugshire, Yuggie and Porkie the Yorkie pug mix is a small dog with a big attitude.
-While crossing a Yorkshire terrier with a Pug may give you the best of both breeds it may also give you a lot of dog in a tiny package.
+Variously known as the Pugshire terrier, Yuggie, and Porkie, the pug and Yorkie mix is a small dog with a big attitude.
+While crossing a Yorkshire terrier with a Pug may give you the best of both breeds, it may also give you a lot of dog in a tiny package.

 Gaining an understanding of what characteristics your dog is likely to have is the first step in ensuring that the life shared with your dog is harmonious.

-Like all designer dogs, the history of the Yorkie pug mix is rather short.
-To get an idea of what your dog is likely to be like we have to look at the breed history of the parent dogs.
+Like all designer dogs, the history of the Pug Yorkie mix is rather short.
+To get an idea of what your dog is likely to be like, we have to look at the history of the parent breeds.

-Underestimating the importance of a dog’s history is a mistake.
-As it offers vital clues as to the nature of your dog.
-What’s more, it provides an insight as to whether your chosen dog will fit into your lifestyle.
+Underestimating the importance of a dog’s history is a mistake as it offers vital clues as to the nature of your dog.
+What’s more, it provides insight into whether your chosen dog will fit into your lifestyle.

-Known as extremely efficient ‘ratters’ Yorkies were used in mills and mines to catch vermin.
-What’s more, because of their small size and their tenacious nature.
-They were also used to hunt underground for much larger prey like foxes and badgers.
+Known as extremely efficient ‘ratters, ‘ Yorkies were used in mills and mines to catch vermin, what’s more, because of their small size and tenacious nature.
+They were also used for hunting underground for much larger prey like foxes and badgers.

 With an established history as a companion dog.
 Pugs are affectionate and devoted to their owners and are well known as the clowns of the dog world.

 With this in mind, the one thing that we can predict is that the Yorkie Pug mix is a little dog.
-The Pugshire has an average height of around twelve to fifteen inches high and weighs around seven to twelve pounds.
+The Pugshire has an average height of around 12 to 15 inches high and weighs around 7 to 12 pounds.

 Yorkie Pug temperament